 - Wear comfortable clothing and walking shoes.

-- Arrive early (9 a.m.) to beat the crowds on weekends and holidays.
+- Arrive early (by 9 a.m.) to beat the crowds on weekends and holidays.
 Saturdays during the summer are the busiest days.

 - Hit the trails!
 Discover North Carolina Mountain hiking trails for all fitness levels.
 Remember to carry water with you.